Gimcheon Sangmu FC: Gwangju Sangmu era (2002–2010)

 After establishing a home base in Gwangju in April 2002, the team participated in the Reserve League.
 The club has rejoined the K League at the start of the 2003 season as Gwangju Sangmu Bulsajo FC.
 Between 2004 and 2010, the club has been known as Gwangju Sangmu FC.

 Sangju Sangmu era (2011–2020)

-Once Gwangju FC was established, Gwangju Sangmu FC was relocated to Sangju, Gyeongsangbuk-do, as Korea Armed Forces Athletic Corps moved to Mungyeong, near Sangju.
+Once Gwangju FC was established, Gwangju Sangmu FC was relocated to Sangju, North Gyeongsang Province, as Korea Armed Forces Athletic Corps moved to Mungyeong, near Sangju.
 The club name was officially changed to Sangju Sangmu Phoenix FC in January 2011.

 Before the 2013 season, the club officially removed the word "Phoenix" in its name.
 In the same season, Sangju Sangmu became the first champions of the newly established K League Challenge (second division) and promoted to the K League Classic.

 Sangju started the 2020 season already knowing they would be relegated to K League 2.
 The military club decided to move out of Sangju to a new, as yet undisclosed location.
 Sangju has decided not to establish a football team which would be citizen-owned outfit and also played in K League 2.